Expertly crafted, limited edition

 Yvonne Todd studied photography at the National College of Photography in Pretoria, South Africa in 2005.
 On completion of her diploma she followed the path of commercial photographer, working for multiple large publishing companies.

 In 2008 Yvonne moved to Brisbane after a life lived in South Africa.
 It is fair to say that Africa is in her heart and blood.
-Yvonne has managed to travel back to Africa regularly over the past eight years visiting Kenya, Tanzania, Botswana, Zambia and Namibia.
+Yvonne has managed to travel back to Africa regularly over the past ten years visiting Kenya, Tanzania, Botswana, Zambia and Namibia.
 Her love for wild animals and the dignity they display drives her to continue her travels to see more beautiful creatures in their natural habitat.

 Upon her arrival in Australia, exploring the country seemed the most natural thing for her to do.
 Australia is a beautiful land full of contrast and colour.
 The majority of the work in the Nature’s Abstraction series has been photographed in Australia.
 Yvonne says that when outdoors, in the natural world, photographing, the act of "seeing photographically" slowly unfolds revealing small treasures in the landscape.
 She uses macro and mid-range zoom lenses as opposed to a wide angle lens which would be the traditional landscape choice.